fireyoshiqc/stage2017/Gabriel/codegen/README.md

   a b c (d 11 22 33) x)
 ```

+There also exists another keyword called `file`.
+This keyword allows the direct use of pre-constructed files in the hardware implementation of the network, be it weights or biases.
+This keyword can be used in 2D Convolution layers, in the form `(file filename)`.
+Please note that the file has to contain pre-formatted fixed-point numbers, separated by newlines, in order for the hardware implementation to function correctly.
+These files can be produced using the `nntofixed.py` script, present in the Felix/Python folder, and will be `.txt` files (other non-binary formats can also be used, as long as they have the correct structure).
+The filenames specified must be declared as relative to the project's current directory (subject to change).

 ## Network (.nn) Semantics

 Other than what was mentioned previously, .nn files allow only s-expressions starting with the word `network` at the top level.